allyson-s-code/interactive-rating-component/README.md

 I learned a lot with this project.
 It's a very basic project but it was very helpfull for me in gaining confidence building the html, css, and interactive components from the ground up (with just a jpeg design file) and away from tutorials.

 I tried to make my component accessible by creating labels for the buttons in the form element in html.
 This is my first time doing this and I hope that it adds to the functionality for the users.
 I also learned that the rating buttons and submit buttons default setting causes the page to reload upon "click" so that took some research.
-In the end I added `type="button"` to my `button` element and `onclick="return false;"` to my submit button to keep the page from automatically refreshing.
+In the end I added `e.preventDefault();` to each of my event handlers.

 I also learned a new css trick to keep my `:active` button style after click: